 Canada‘s contribution to the world of aviation is both interesting and significant.
 There’s no better place to take it all in in the Canadian Aviation and Space Museum in Ottawa.
-Come along as this aeroplane nerd takes it all in.
+Come along as this aeroplane nerd takes it all in and shares plenty of Canada Aviation and Space Museum photos along the way.

 Location and Cost